Dr. Watcharas Leelawath

 Mr. Madhurjya Kumar Dutta

 Mr. Dutta earned his master’s degree from Delhi School of Economics, University of Delhi and a Master of Science in Regional Development Planning and Management from Technical University of Dortmund, Germany.
-He also holds an advanced diploma in regional development planning.

 MS. SANCHITA CHATTERJEE